woossi0/suite/docs/usermanual/source/sysadmin/wfst/index.rst

 #.
 Click :guilabel:`Save`.

-If you are using **the default data directory** shipped with OpenGeo Suite, you can easily test that transactions are enabled:
+If you are using **the default data directory** shipped with Boundless Suite, you can easily test that transactions are enabled:

 #.
 On the left side of the page, click :guilabel:`Demos` and then click :guilabel:`Demo Requests`.